Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Computational Examples

 \subsubsection{Syngas A Problem with Kinetic-Mamba Framework}

 For the recursive predictions, we use our pre-trained standalone Mamba model as described above with same hyper-parameters and parameters.
 We then load this model to perform recursive predictions on our test dataset.
 For this, we proceed to predict recursively in windows of length 101, i.e., we start with initial conditions at $t_0$ and predict until $t_{100}$.
-Then, we load the initial conditions as the output obtained at $t_{100}$ from the last window and move onto the next window to predict until $t_{200}$ and so on, until we predict along the whole length of the time domain.
-Therefore, when pre-processing the dataset as defined in \Cref{sec: Normalization and Input Construction}, we take the number of segments to be $1$ and number of points in each segment as $n_t=10,002$, here.
-In this instance, we do not need to reconstruct our output to the entire time domain as our rolling window predictions already cover the whole domain of $101 * 99$ time points.
-We then concatenate all the predictions along the time dimension to obtain a single tensor of predictions across $101 * 99$ time points.
-We also extract the first $101 * 99$ time points from the test dataset to compute the error.
-We decode our output back to the physical space and note that the mean relative $L_2$ error values are very sensitive to the seed.
-For every sample of each state variable within the test dataset, we generate the violin plot \Cref{fig:recursive_vp} to show the relative $L_2$ error across different runs.
-We also include additional information on error variation for Syngas A dataset in \Cref{appendix:additional_recursion_syngasA}.
+We use the predicted state at $t_{100}$ as input to the next window via the inverse-forward transform described in \Cref{sec:recursive_pred_method}, repeating for all $99$ windows.
+The concatenated trajectory spans $9,901$ unique time points after removing boundary duplicates.
+We also extract the first $9,901$ time points from the test dataset to compute the error.
+We decode our output back to the physical space.
+For every sample of each state variable within the test dataset, we tabulate the error values in \Cref{tab:errortable_rec_SyngasA} to show the relative $L_2$ error across three different runs.
+Over these three independent runs, we obtain a relative $L_2$ error of ($1.898 \pm 0.481$)\%.
+We plot the true test data corresponding to an arbitrary sample and its recursive prediction in \Cref{fig:plot_recu_SyngasA}.